jupyter-widgets/ipywidgets/docs/source/embedding.md

 In the case of the `ipywidgets-display` code, the *last statement* of the code-block should contain the widget object you wish to be rendered.

+Quoting the `jupyter_sphinx` readme,

+> Widgets rendered on the same page use the same widget manager.
+As a
+> consequence, they can be linked with each other via JavaScript link widgets.
+> However, no kernel is connect and therefore, interaction with the backend
+> will not happen.

 ### Using the `nbsphinx` Project

 The [nbsphinx](https://github.com/spatialaudio/nbsphinx) sphinx extension